apschaff/The-Tech-Academy-C-Sharp-Coding-Projects/README.md

 The CodeFirstApp was created following an online tutorial.
 It is created with a CodeFirst MVC approach in C# using Entity Framework.
 This application creates a database and allows the information within that database to be viewed by the user.

-The StudentManagementSystem application was created following a Tech Academy Tutorial.
-It uses an MVC approach to allow a user to input data into a database.
+The StudentManagementSystem application was created following a Tech Academy tutorial.
+It uses an MVC approach to allow a user to input student information into a database.